NCAR/python-tutorial/pages/part1_1.rst

     Python is a dynamically typed language, which means you don't have to explicitly specify the datatype when you name a variable, Python will automatically figure it out by the nature of the data.

-22. Now, clean up the script by removing the DEBUG section, before we commit this to git.
+22. Now, clean up the script by removing the DEBUG section, before we commit this to Git.

-23. Let's check the status of our git repository
+23. Let's check the status of our Git repository

     .. code-block:: bash